-Bold values indicate significant results (p<0.05).
+Bold values indicate significant results (p<0.05), and values in italic indicate results that passed the corrected p-value of 0.005.

 * The results are adjusted for age, BMI, current smoking, race, and a diagnosis of diabetes, hypertension or hyperlipidemia.

+# For each symptom, we corrected for multiple testing by dividing the p-value of 0.05 with the amount of tests performed (10 for each specific symptom), hence the corrected p-value was 0.005.

 Supplemental Table 5: Multinomial logistic regression analyses* showing the relative risk ratio (RRR) for the 34 BISS symptoms, which are not covered by the MADRS, depending on baseline white blood cell (WBC) levels among 283 female patients with bipolar disorder from the CHOICE study.
 Individuals with WBC 7-7.99x109/L were set as the reference group.